mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 * captureTime - time of capture in ISO format with timezone.
 The time is as per the requesting application.
 * domainUri - unique uri per auth providers.
 This can be used to federate across multiple providers or countries or unions.
 * transactionId - unique Id of the transaction.
 This is an internal Id to the application thats providing the service.
 Use different id for every successful auth.
 So even if the transaction fails after auth we expect this number to be unique.
-* bio.type - "FIR" , "IIR", "Face"
+* bio.type - "Finger" , "Iris", "Face"
 * bio.count - Number of biometric data that is collected for a given type.
 The device should validate and ensure that this number is in line with the type of biometric that's captured.
 * bio.bioSubType -
-	* For FIR: ["Left IndexFinger", "Left MiddleFinger", "Left RingFinger", "Left LittleFinger", "Left Thumb", "Right IndexFinger", "Right MiddleFinger", "Right RingFinger", "Right LittleFinger", "Right Thumb", "UNKNOWN"]
+	* For Finger: ["Left IndexFinger", "Left MiddleFinger", "Left RingFinger", "Left LittleFinger", "Left Thumb", "Right IndexFinger", "Right MiddleFinger", "Right RingFinger", "Right LittleFinger", "Right Thumb", "UNKNOWN"]
-	* For IIR: ["Left", "Right", "UNKNOWN"]
+	* For Iris: ["Left", "Right", "UNKNOWN"]
-	* For FID: No bioSubType
+	* For Face: No bioSubType
 * bio.requestedScore - what is the expected quality?
 Upon reaching the necessary quality the biometric device is expected to auto capture the image.
 * bio.deviceId - A unique Id per device service.
 In case a single device handles both face and iris the device Id will identify iris and camera uniquely.
 In case the Id is sent as 0 then the device is expected to capture biometric from both the devices.
 * bio.deviceSubId  - A specific device sub Id.
 Should be set to 0 if we don't know any specific device sub Id.